ifBars/ScheduleLua-Docs/README.md

 1. Submit issues for incorrect or incomplete documentation
 2. Propose new documentation sections
-3. Fix typos or clarify existing documentation
+3. Fix or clarify existing documentation
 4. Add more code examples

 ## 🔗 Related Links